 Impressions show how often your video thumbnail was shown to potential viewers, while the CTR tells you what percentage of people actually clicked on the video after seeing the thumbnail.

-Finally, the Audience tab provides demographics, showing you who is watching your videos, their ages, genders, and locations.
-This section also tells you how many of your viewers are returning versus new viewers, which can help you gauge whether your content is creating loyal fans or if you're mostly attracting new people.
+• Audience: Provides demographics, showing you who is watching your videos, their ages, genders, and locations.
+Also tells you how many of your viewers are returning versus new viewers.

 youtube audience